Join The Baltimore County Fire Department

 Physical Ability Test

-Candidates for all Fire Department jobs must take a physical ability test and complete a Medical Authorization Form, (PDF) signed by a doctor.
+Candidates for all Fire Department jobs must take a physical ability test and complete a Medical Authorization Form (PDF), signed by a doctor.
 Be sure to allow your doctor enough time to complete this form.
-The waiver must be complete before candidates can take the physical ability test.
+The waiver must be completed before candidates can take the physical ability test.
 Candidates will also need to complete an Applicant Data Form (PDF) and bring it with them to the physical ability test.

 The department holds practice sessions prior to the actual test so that candidates have the best possible chance of success.

-Applicants who fail to bring a completed and signed Physical Ability Waiver and government issued identification with them to the physical ability test will not be allowed to participate in the test.
+Applicants who fail to bring a completed and signed Medical Authorization Form (PDF) and government issued identification with them to the physical ability test will not be allowed to participate in the test.
+Applicants are also required to sign a Waiver of Liability on practice and test dates to participate in the physical ability test.

-If you have questions about or problems with the written examination, contact the Office of Human Resources, 410-887-3135.
+If you have questions about or problems with your application or the written examination, contact the Office of Human Resources, 410-887-3135.

 If you have other questions, use this online form to contact the Recruitment Unit.